 A depression is characterized by economic factors such as substantial increases in unemployment, a drop in available credit, diminishing output, bankruptcies and sovereign debt defaults, reduced trade and commerce, and sustained volatility in currency values.
 In times of depression, consumer confidence and investments decrease, causing the economy to shut down.

-What is the difference between Depression and Recession?
+What is the difference between a Depression and a Recession?

 Depression is different from a recession.

-- During the depression, the real GDP decreases, and not just rate of GDP growth.
+- During the depression, the real GDP decreased, and not just the rate of GDP growth.
 This means the production of goods and services in an economy (in a year) will be less than of the previous year.

-- But on the other hand, recession denotes lowering of GDP growth rate.
-Recession as per usual definitions is negative GDP growth rate for two consecutive quarters.
+- But on the other hand, recession denotes a lowering of the GDP growth rate.
+Recession as per usual definitions is a negative GDP growth rate for two consecutive quarters.

 There is an old joke among economists that states: A recession is when your neighbor loses his job.
-A depression is when you lose your job.
+Depression is when you lose your job.